sweta2244/sweta2244/README.md

 <h1>Hi 👋 I'm Sweta Kumari Dhungel</h1>
 # 💫 About:
 I'm Sweta Kumari Dhungel.
-A dedicated python developer with practical experience gained through self-driven projects.
-Skilled in developing REST APIs and building robust web applications using the Django framework.
-Proficient in version control with Git, with a focus on writing clean, scalable code.
-Known for a proactive approach to problem-solving and a strong commitment to learning and implementing best practices.
+A motivated and quick-learning aspiring Software Engineer with a strong foundation in React, JavaScript, and core web technologies.
+Skilled in writing clean, maintainable code and working with version control systems like Git and GitHub.
+Eager to contribute to real-world software development through a structured traineeship while continuously enhancing technical and problem-solving skills.
+Committed to growth, collaboration, and delivering high-quality solutions.

 ## 🌐 Socials: